 It is the view of the York University Student Centre and the York Federation of Students that this artwork is not hateful and is the artist’s depiction of the resistance to the occupation of Palestinian land

-- Gayle McFadden, VP operations of YFS
+Gayle McFadden, VP operations of YFS

 The event was cancelled by YFS merely hours before it was set to begin.
 YFS Executives justified the action, saying “abortion is not an issue to debate” and that the debate was comparable to “debating whether a man can beat his wife.”
 The event was rescheduled to take place at Curtis Lecture Hall on York’s Keele campus, a space operated by York University, rather than the YFS.
 The debate took place successfully on March 18.

 The YFS joined other Toronto students unions in condemning McMaster University and the McMaster Students Union for censoring a poster featuring the controversial phrase “Israeli Apartheid” and a graphic, violent image.
 At the rally, the Toronto unions accused the University and students union of shutting down free speech at McMaster.
-They called on McMaster University and students union to allow for absolute free political speech on the campus.
+They called on McMaster University and the students’ union to allow for absolute free political speech on the campus.